liferay/liferay-docs/develop/tutorials/articles/service-builder/invoking-services-using-skinny-json-provider.markdown

 access to the Skinny JSON Provider.
 The configuration varies depending on the version of Liferay you are using.

-For Liferay 6.2 and later, the Skinny JSON Provider app is preconfigured to allow anonymous access by default.
+For Liferay 6.2 and later, the app is preconfigured to allow anonymous access by default.
 The underlying implementation uses the `@AccessControlled` annotation to accomplish this.
 Note that this preconfiguration can only be changed by modifying the plugin's source code and recompiling the plugin.

 For Liferay 6.1, you must add the value `getSkinny*` as a public JSON web service method entry in your `portal-ext.properties` file, in order to alloy